 Weekly Schedule | Days of the week and activity times may vary slightly from the provided sample schedule.
 Weekly welcome letters with camp-specific details are emailed to families.

-Monday Kick-Off | On Monday, counselors welcome campers, review rules & emergency procedures, and share weekly plans with campers.
+Monday Kick-Off | Counselors welcome campers, review rules & emergency procedures, and share weekly plans with campers on Mondays.

 Snack & Lunch | Morning (full-day camp only) and afternoon snacks are served daily.
 Campers bring their own nut-free lunch.
 Lunches should be packed so that they do not require refrigeration or heating.
 Milk is available daily for snack and lunch.